 Located in the south of Italy, also known as the heel of the boot, Apulia (Puglia in Italian) is another great destination for cyclists.
 Apulia is made up of the following provinces: Bari (capital), Brindisi, Foggia, Lecce, Taranto, and Barletta-Andria-Trani.

-The region’s gastronomy is centred around homemade pasta made with durum and soft wheat (recchietelle or orecchiette).
+The region’s gastronomy is centered around homemade pasta made with durum and soft wheat (recchietelle or orecchiette).
 Being on the coast, the region also has a bounty of dishes using fresh fish.
 You can be sure that after a day of cycling through Apulia, homemade pasta and seafood will hit the spot.

 Average temperatures in Puglia during the winter can range between 8-15 degrees Celsius.
 While you may have to deal with periods of wet weather, cycling in the south of Italy is sure to be more enjoyable than the more northern locations during the winter!